Services and artifacts have a well-defined lifecycle, which allows to evolve business logic during blockchain operation.

 Recall that data migrations are needed to make old service data work with the new version of service logic (that is, a new artifact version).

-For a migration to start, the targeted service must be stopped, and a newer version of the service artifact needs to be deployed across the network.
+For a migration to start, the targeted service must be stopped or frozen, and a newer version of the service artifact needs to be deployed across the network.

 Migration is initiated by a call from a supervisor.
 Once a block with this call is merged, all nodes in the network retrieve the migration script and start executing it in a background thread.
 The script may execute at varying speed on different nodes.